luevano/luevano.xyz/src/blog/g/flappybird_godot_devlog_1.md

 }
 ```

-Now, the pipe system requires a bit more of tracking as we need to instantiate a "ScoreDetector" here, too.
+Now, the pipe system requires a bit more of tracking as we need to instantiate a `ScoreDetector` here, too.
 I ended up keeping track of the placed pipes/detectors by using a "pipe stack" (and "detector stack") which is just an array of placed objects from which I pop the first when deleting them:

 ```gdscript
 onready var _pipe_sep: int = get_parent().PIPE_SEP